-Welcome to the Digital Humanities at Vanderbilt!
+the center for Digital Humanities at Vanderbilt

 We are a technology lab, event venue, informal meeting space, and intellectual hub for digital humanities inquiry and practice that reaches across and beyond the Vanderbilt University campus.
 Skeptics, novices, and those with developed interests in digital scholarship are all welcome.

 What’s New at the DH Center

 Forthcoming: Earn a graduate certificate in the Digital Humanities!

 Vanderbilt University’s Program in Digital Humanities offers a graduate certificate designed to prepare students to include digital humanities methods alongside their disciplinary research and teaching.
 The program provides structured experience with forms of collaborative interdisciplinary project work that are becoming more common in academic and public humanities careers, and emphasizes critical reflection on computational methods in the humanities and their impact in the academy and in the world.

 Graduate students who are interested in the certificate program should consider enrolling in DHUM 5100.